arashnikoo/chrome-tab-organizer/README.md

 ## License

-This project is open source and available under standard licensing terms.
+This project is open source and available under Apache License 2.0.